Riebart/litt/README.md

 - `Description`: A short one-line description of the work performed.
 - `Detail`: A detailed description of the work performed.
 - `Tags`: A collection of strings that are associated with this time record, useful for filtering, grouping, and aggregating.
 Any number of tags can be attached to a time record.
 - `StructuredData`: A string of data that has some structural interpretation.
-Internally to `tt` this is just saved as a base64, but this is useful if you have applications that interface with `tt` (such as storing TaskWarrior task IDs, or other information).
+Internally to `tt` this is just saved as a base64 string, but this is useful if you have applications that interface with `tt` (such as storing TaskWarrior task IDs, or other information).

 ## Using `tt` as a Stopwatch